Slaedr/FVENS/Readme.md

 FVENS
 =====

 This is a cell-centered finite volume solver for the two-dimensional compressible Euler equations.
 Unstructured grids having both triangles and quadrangles are supported.
 It includes MUSCL (variable extrapolation) reconstruction using either Green-Gauss or weighted least-squares methods.
 A WENO (weighted essentially non-oscillatory) limiter is available for flows with shocks.
 A number of numerical convective fluxes are available - local Lax-Friedrichs, Van Leer flux vector splitting, HLL (Harten - Lax - Van Leer) and HLLC.
-It currently only solves steady-state problems.
+It currently solves only steady-state problems.

-Both explicit and implicit pseudo-time stepping is avaible.
-Explicit time-stepping uses the forward Euler scheme while implicit stepping uses the backward Euler scheme.
+Both explicit and implicit pseudo-time stepping are avaible.
+Explicit time-stepping uses the forward Euler scheme while implicit time stepping uses the backward Euler scheme.
 Local time-stepping is used.
 A number of linear solvers and preconditioners are available.
-One of the focus areas for the project is massively parallel preconditioners.
+One of the focus areas for the project is massively parallel preconditioners for shared-memory machines.

 Building
 --------